pagkly/Zed/Investopedia3/What Is Tax Avoidance.md

 Tax avoidance is the use of legal methods to minimize the amount of income tax owed by an individual or a business.
 This is generally accomplished by claiming as many deductions and credits as are allowable.
 It may also be achieved by prioritizing investments that have tax advantages, such as buying municipal bonds.

-Tax avoidance is not the same as [tax evasion](https://www.investopedia.com/terms/t/taxevasion.asp), which relies on illegal methods such as underreporting income and falsifying deductions.1
+Tax avoidance is not the same as [[tax evasion]](https://www.investopedia.com/terms/t/taxevasion.asp), which relies on illegal methods such as underreporting income and falsifying deductions.1

 ### Key Takeaways